symfony-cmf/symfony-cmf-docs/tutorial/auto-routing.rst

    add the dynamic router (which can retrieve routes from the database) and the default Symfony router (which retrieves routes from configuration files).
-The number indicates the order of precedence - the router with the lowest number will be called first;
+The number indicates the order of precedence - the router with the highest number will be called first;
 #.
 Configure the **dynamic** router which you have added to the router chain.
    You specify that it should use the PHPCR backend and that the *root* route can be found at ``/cms/routes``.